jmclean-coder/React/README.md

     - Then we use a conditional to determine if we update that variable with the result of out filter data

 ### 9/29
+- finished filtering and conditional rendering for expense tracker.